 Before joining the Spooked team, Zoë Ferrigno worked as an editor, freelance writer, and in the restaurant industry.
 She has a degree from the UC Berkeley Graduate School of Journalism, where she studied narrative writing and audio.

 Teo is the graphic artist and video editor for Snap Judgment and Spooked.
 They were born and raised in San Diego to Filipinx immigrant parents.
 Teo traded palm trees for redwoods to receive a degree in Film & Digital Media at UC Santa Cruz.
 After college, Teo moved to Oakland where they worked as a bike mechanic and documentary filmmaker before landing at Snap.

-Marisa is the Digital Producer for Snap Judgment & Spooked.
+Marisa is the Director of Production for Snap Judgment & Spooked.
 Before joining the Snap Studios Fam, she worked at the San Francisco Chronicle, KPFA Radio, and CBS Radio.
 She was also the Station Director of her college’s radio station, producing a weekly French music show called Le Meilleur Radio.

 Miles Lassi, is an interdisciplinary artist based out of Oakland, CA. As a musician, he has performed in over 150 cities throughout North America, Europe and Asia with many different ensembles ranging from the Vietnam National Symphony Orchestra at Carnegie Hall to the national tour of Dirty Dancing: The Classic Story on Stage.